Cardinals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- Over the past 10 games, the Cardinals have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 contests, the Cardinals were named underdogs twice and lost each contest.

-- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total two times.
+- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under just once.

-- The Cardinals have not covered the spread in any of their last 10 games (six of those games had a spread).
+- The Cardinals' ATS record is 1-6-0 over their last 10 games (bookmakers set spreads in seven of those games).
+St. Louis and its opponent have fallen short of the over/under for three consecutive games, with the average total established by oddsmakers during that stretch being 9.5.

 Cardinals Betting Records & Stats

-- St. Louis has a record of 4-6, a 40% win rate, when it's set as an underdog of +110 or more by bookmakers this season.
+- St. Louis has a record of 2-3 when it's set as an underdog of +125 or more by bookmakers this season.

-- The moneyline set for this matchup implies the Cardinals have a 47.6% chance of coming away with a victory in the contest.
+- The Cardinals have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- St. Louis' games have gone over the total in 29 of its 59 chances.
+- St. Louis and its opponents have gone over the total this season in 29 of its 60 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!